Distance: 30 miles out and back

 When the descending peters out, it’s a short, mellow roll past backcountry ranches to the dead-end at Hwy 166.
 Turn around, do the challenging but not nasty 3-mile climb back to the summit (7-8%), and cruise back to your car at a descending pace so leisurely you’ll probably pedal a lot of it for grins.

-Adding Miles: As I promised, you can keep riding in either direction.
-At the southern end you’re on Foxen Canyon Road, a beloved cycling route that runs to Los Olivos.
-Now you’re in the heart of the Solvang cycling network, discussed in the Mt.
+Adding miles: As I promised, you can keep riding in either direction.
+At the southern end you’re on Foxen Canyon Road, a beloved-by-locals (but to my mind fairly ordinary) cycling route that runs to Los Olivos.
+In Los Olivos you’re in the heart of the Solvang cycling network, discussed in the Mt.
 Figueroa ride.
 Cat Canyon Rd. and Palmer Rd. are also reputed to be worth riding.

-At the other end, Hwy 166 is a highway but not a frantic one, and you can ride west, then take surface roads paralleling Hwy 101 to the riding around San Luis Obispo, Corbett Canyon Road being a local favorite.
+At the other end, Hwy 166 is a highway but not a frantic one, and you can ride west, then take surface roads paralleling Hwy 101 to the riding around San Luis Obispo, represented in Bestrides by the Huasna Road ride and the Prefumo Canyon Road ride.